 With its amazing location amidst the water and mountains, Seattle is arguably one of the most unique cities in the United States.
 Located on the Puget Sound surrounded by the Cascade mountain range, this city in the Pacific Northwest is a perfect weekend getaway for outdoor lovers and city goers alike.
 With 3 days in Seattle, you can hit Seattle’s major highlights and get a glimpse of the local culture.
 (And as you plan your Seattle itinerary, you can use this post as a guide!)

 Seattle is full of quirky history and culture.
 It’s the birthplace of Nirvana and chicken teriyaki, and home to a confusing mix of local businesses and behemoths like Amazon, Microsoft, and Starbucks.
 It’s the most literate city in the country, and has the highest incidence of public library use.
+Plus, the food there is amazing (as proven by this episode of The Layover Seattle!).
 Despite its reputation of being rainy AF all the time, it’s actually sunny or partly cloudy about half the year, with lower rainfall amounts than Chicago, New York, or Houston.
 Weirdly enough, Seattle locals buy more sunglasses than inhabitants of any other city.

 But Seattle’s identity is slowly shifting.
 In the last few years, it started to grow and shift out of its prior grunge-filled glory with the rise of technology jobs and influx of young professionals in the region.
 Despite this, we found Seattleites to be really nice and eager to share tips about their city.
 We put this post together to cover our favorite recommendations for a Seattle 3 day itinerary.